-In the year 1974, Wolverine/Logan first appeared in his comic book debut featuring another iconic superhero, The Incredible Hulk.
+In the year 1974, Wolverine/Logan first appeared in his comic book debut featuring another iconic superhero, “The Incredible Hulk.”
 A year later, his next appearance finally established him as a member of the X-Men.
 As the years went by, Wolverine became more infamous as he finally got a series of comics in his solo adventures.
-Frank Miller who later moved on to write Batman: The Dark Returns, Sin City, & Daredevil comics, contributed with Marvel to write various storylines involving the character starting with Wolverine Volume #1.
-(This storyline was also loosely adapted to the 2013 film “The Wolverine”)
+Frank Miller who later moved on to write “Batman: The Dark Returns,” “Sin City” & “Daredevil” comics, contributed with Marvel to write various storylines involving the character starting with Wolverine Volume #1.
+This storyline was also loosely adapted to the 2013 film “The Wolverine.”

-After X-Men: The Last Stand was released in 2006, it was time for 20th Century Fox to develop a spin-off film about the origin of the hot headed mutant’s mysterious past to come to life on the silver screen under the name “X-Men Origins: Wolverine.”
-As the film was released in 2009, it went on to become a box office success, however negative reactions from film critics & fans pointed out a lot of problems with this spin-off.
+After “X-Men: The Last Stand” was released in 2006, it was time for 20th Century Fox to develop a spin-off film about the origin of the hot headed mutant’s mysterious past to come to life on the silver screen under the name “X-Men Origins: Wolverine.”
+Released in 2009, it become a box office success, however negative reactions from film critics & fans pointed out a lot of problems with this spin-off.

-There wasn’t another Wolverine related film, until four years later, Fox decided to give Hugh Jackman a chance to star in a proper spin-off film called “The Wolverine.”
-This movie was the first collaboration between Hugh Jackman & film director James Mangold, who critically acclaimed films including Girl Interupted, Walk The Line, and 3:10 To Yuma.
+There wasn’t another Wolverine related film until four years later.
+Fox decided to give Hugh Jackman a chance to star in The Wolverine.
+This movie was the first collaboration between Hugh Jackman & film director James Mangold, who also directed critically acclaimed films including “Girl Interrupted,” “Walk The Line” & “3:10 To Yuma.”
 After the film’s release, it was a major improvement.

-Hugh Jackman revealed the various reasons why he decided to put away the claws, is because he’s been battling skin cancer, and Jerry Seinfeld, a personal friend of his, stated to him that “The audience is going to dip over people to say, “Oh Please Go!”
+Hugh Jackman revealed the various reasons why he decided to put away the claws, is because he’s been battling skin cancer, and Jerry Seinfeld, a personal friend of his, stated “The audience is going to dip over people to say, “Oh Please Go!”
 I understand what Seinfeld meant, it’s like a lightbulb that always shines a lot of energy, but eventually, it’ll just wear off and no longer work.

 If you wanna watch this movie, it is a requirement to watch all the X-Men films to remember the good ol days before the last hurrah.
 This is also a SPOILER FREE review so feel free to read all about it!